Afghanistan car bombing kills at least 30 security force personnel

 Haji Ata Jan Haqbayan, head of the provincial council of Zabul, suffered minor injuries in the attack on his convoy.

-No one has claimed responsibility for the attack on Haqbayan, an outspoken critic of the Taliban. — Reuters
+No one has claimed responsibility for the attack on Haqbayan, an outspoken critic of the Taliban.
+(Reporting by Mustafa Andalib in Ghazni, Sarwar Amani in Kandahar and Abdul Qadir Sediqi in Kabul; Writing by Gibran Peshimam; Editing by William Mallard)